Scott-Larsen/jen-Website/input/index.md

 meta_description: About page for Jen Beck, LMFT, LPC introducing herself and how she became a therapist in Eugene, Oregon.
 ---

 <p class="indent">Welcome!
 My name is Jen Beck and I am a family therapist licensed by the state of Oregon (Licensed Marriage and Family Therapist #T1692 and a Licensed Professional Counselor #C5111).
 I completed my master’s degree in Couples &amp; Family Therapy from the University of Oregon and worked at Eugene Therapy prior to opening up my own practice.
-For the two decades prior to becoming a therapist, I served as a coach at the collegiate level at Division I institutions across the county.
+For the two decades prior to becoming a therapist, I served as a coach at the collegiate level at Division I institutions across the country.
 Seeing the value of my work counseling athletes to reach their highest potential on and off the field was what pushed me to become a therapist.</p>

 <img srcset="images/Jen-Beck-LMFT-200.jpg 200w,
             images/Jen-Beck-LMFT-250.jpg 250w,